Bob Schneider

-Bob Schneider (born October 12, 1965) is an Austin, Texas–based musician and former lead singer of the rock band Ugly Americans.
-He has released around a dozen albums, mostly on his own Shockorama label.
-Lonelyland (2001) was licensed through Universal Records, while in 2005 distribution deal with Vanguard Records saw his albums made widely available.
-In 2009 he signed to Kirtland Records and put out Lovely Creatures, A Perfect Day, and Burden of Proof.
-His record The King Kong Suite was released on Shockorama Records in 2015.
+Robert Schneider (born October 12, 1965) is an Austin, Texas based musician and former lead singer of the rock band Ugly Americans.
+He has recorded and officially released over 20 studio albums and EPs, many on his own Shockorama Records label.
+He also regularly releases additional demos, live recordings, and other projects through various platforms.
+His first major record Lonelyland (2001) was licensed through Universal Records, which, along with a subsequent distribution deal through Vanguard Records, made his early releases widely available.

+Schneider's primary musical style centers on an acoustic singer-songwriter presentation, with experimentations in electronic sounds, rock, and other cross-genre combinations.
+He is known to perform live as both a solo act, and also with various musical groups, including his own Lonelyland and Texas Bluegrass Massacre bands, and has developed a reputation for improvisation and audience involvement.
+He continues to have a long-standing Monday night residency at the Saxon Pub in Austin.

+He is married to Laura Moore-Schneider, with whom he has a daughter, Scarlet.
+He has a son, Luc, from his previous marriage.

 Early life

-Schneider was born in Ypsilanti, Michigan to Bob Sr. and Katie Schneider (a teacher) and raised in El Paso and Munich, Germany together with his sister.
-The son of an opera singer, he moved with his parents to Germany when he was two, while his father received instruction from noted vocal teachers.
-It led to a marginal existence as “my parents had this big plan, but my dad just didn’t have the voice".
-He learned guitar and piano at an early age, and performed at his parents' parties.
+Schneider was born to Robert Sr. and Katie Schneider (an opera singer/musician and teacher respectively) in Ypsilanti, Michigan.
+He was raised with his sister in El Paso, Texas, as well as Munich, Germany, where he moved with his family at the age of 2 so his father could receive vocal training.
+Schneider later recalled the experience as a marginal existence, stating that his parents "had this big plan, but my dad just didn’t have the voice".
+He learned guitar and piano at an early age, and often performed at his parents' parties.

-Before performing solo, he performed for years in various bands.
-He dropped out of the University of Texas at El Paso where he studied art, while performing in his first band, a funk-rock outfit called Joe Rockhead.
+Before turning to a solo career, Schneider spent years performing in various bands, often as the loud and energetic front-man.
+He dropped out of the University of Texas at El Paso, where he studied art while also performing in his first major band, a local funk-rock outfit called Joe Rockhead.
 The band independently released three albums before disbanding.
-Schneider subsequently performed with Ugly Americans who were an opening act for the Dave Matthews Band and signed with the revived Capricorn Records.
-In 1997, Schneider co-founded The Scabs, a funk ensemble that regularly played in around Austin and described as " inspired by The Rugburns (right down to the suits and ties) [with] bawdy show tunes and puerile blues in the beginning, but eventually the powerhouse funk took over when the Grooveline Horns were added".
+Schneider subsequently performed with the Ugly Americans, sometimes as an opening act for the Dave Matthews Band, and signed with the revived Capricorn Records.
+In 1997, Schneider co-founded The Scabs, a funk ensemble that regularly played local Austin venues, and was described as "inspired by The Rugburns (right down to the suits and ties) [with] bawdy show tunes and puerile blues".